The Big Picture

 - Who owns the land?

-- Potential for gear theft or interference with temporary fixed rigging
+- Is there the potential for gear theft or interference with temporary fixed rigging?

-- Technical specification of fixed gear (if required)
+- What is the technical specification of fixed gear (if required)?

-- Practical work rates (nos of bolts / day vs battery packs or weight carried)
+- What are the practical work rates (nos of bolts / day vs battery packs or weight carried)?

-- Impact of polished rock in the future
+- What is the impact of polished rock in the future?

-- Long term area maintenance (fixed protection and landowner relationship)
+- What are the needs for long term area maintenance (fixed protection and landowner relationship)?